 Hello, Welcome to MessyBlog!

-With my blog, I help parents teach their children valuable life skills so that they encourage independence and build confident, happy people.
+With my blog, I help parents explore STEM-based activities with their children and teach them valuable life skills, with the hope that they encourage independence and build confident, happy people.

-I started this blog when I discovered I was 21 weeks pregnant with my now 4-year-old son, Dexter.
+I started this blog when I was pregnant with my almost 7-year-old son, Dexter.
 At first, it was a way to document what was going on.
 It evolved to capture the fun activities and sensory play we did together, what he learnt and how he developed.

-Eventually, our family grew and we welcomed our now 2-year-old, Paisley and our baby girl, Bridget.
+Eventually, our family grew and we welcomed our now 4-year-old, Paisley and almost 3-year-old, Bridget.

 Before the girls were born, I spent so much time with Dexter trying to give him the best experiences I could.

-We don’t have a lot of money but that didn’t stop me from taking him out exploring the woods or the parks and gardens.
+We don’t have a lot of money so I focussed on taking him out exploring the woods or the parks and gardens.
 I wanted to teach him everything I could.

 When the girls were born, this need to expand their minds exploded and since then I’ve been set on teaching them invaluable life skills.